Skip to main content

 If you are using Google Chrome (recommended), a popup will appear.
 Click allow.
 This will ensure that both the tab audio (i.e. the student's response) and your feedback will both be recorded.

-To leave in-line feedback, first click record on the right side of the screen.
+To provide in-line feedback, first click record on the right side of the screen.
 Then, immediately play the student's response.
 Pause and provide oral feedback in areas where you see fit.
 Watch the gif below for more.

 Did this answer your question?